loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

    For each service you want to front locally, record the reachable `EXTERNAL-IP:PORT` or local `host:port` and place those values in `vind-demo-cluster/orbstack-domains/.env`.

+   In practice, these upstreams may be:

+   - a raw OrbStack load balancer hostname such as `something.lb.<service>.<namespace>.orb.local:443`
+   - a local forwarded `host:port`

+   Both are acceptable as Caddy upstreams.
+The point of the adapter is to hide those raw upstream names behind stable friendly domains.

 4. Start the OrbStack domain proxy: